Pace-Runner/AWS-IAM-Access-Control-Project/README.md

 ### 6. Testing with IAM Policy Simulator

-Rather than logging in directly as the new user—which could be disruptive or dangerous in a real environment—I used the **IAM Policy Simulator** to validate the policy behavior.
+Rather than logging in directly as the new use which could be disruptive or dangerous in a real environment—I used the **IAM Policy Simulator** to validate the policy behavior.

 #### Test 1: Attempting to Stop Production Instance